NelsonPython/tuningGuides/OpenVino.md

 ### Load Model<a id="inpage-nav-4-3"></a>

-Load the model to the device using
+Load the model to the device using:

  - InferenceEngine::Core::LoadNetwork()